Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations: Sketched and truncated Krylov methods for matrix equations

 where \eqref{eq:skecthedres_expression} was used together with the orthogonality of the bases $\widehat{\truncbasis{U}}_d$ and $\widehat{\truncbasis{V}}_d$ with respect to the sketched inner products.
 Indeed, this corresponds to using the $\mat{S}_*^{\top}\!\mat{S}_*$-norm, supported by the fact that this will be close to the Frobenius norm thanks to the $\varepsilon$-subspace embedding property.
-More precisely,
+More precisely, { with high probability,}

 where $\widetilde{\varepsilon} = \varepsilon(2+\varepsilon)$; see \Cref{appendix:embedding}.